zio/zio/docs/howto/test_effects.md

 **Example 3**

-A more complex example leveraging layers and multiple services is shown below:
+A more complex example leveraging dependencies and multiple services is shown below:

 ```scala mdoc:reset
 import zio.test.Assertion._